hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 > Do not test logic (from the business layer or repository) in e2e-tests, this must be done where the logic is defined within of a unit test.
 A e2e test should only ensure everything is correctly initialized.

-> Do not put logic (beside mapping) inside a controller, use the logic layer instead.
-Mapping can be unit tested.
+> Do not put logic (beside statements, transactions, mapping) inside a controller, use the logic layer instead.

+> Mappers must be unit tested.

 #### Preconditions